-…remains gripping to the very last page. …fans of Diana Gabaldon’s Outlander series will discover a comparable treat here.Kirkus Reviews
+…remains gripping to the very last page. …fans of Diana Gabaldon’s Outlander series will discover a comparable treat here … a true page turner.Kirkus Reviews

 Click here to read the full Kirkus Review

-Scottish trader Ian McNab, of Pounding Lake, has impetuously married Catherine, a girl half his age from eastern Ontario.
-Intent on settling into a prosperous life on the prairies, Ian refuses to acknowledge the winds of change blustering across Canada.
-He puts both their lives at risk in this hauntingly beautiful, yet unforgiving land.
+In 1884, Scottish trader Ian McNab of Saskatchewan impetuously marries Catherine, a girl half his age from eastern Ontario.
+Intent on settling into a prosperous life on the prairies, McNab refuses to acknowledge the winds of social and political change blustering across Canada.
+As tensions rise their new home of Pounding Lake, the McNabs find themselves in grave danger in this hauntingly beautiful, yet unforgiving land.

 BUY THE AMULET AT THE ONLINE RETAILERS BELOW